NVivo for Qualitative Data Analysis

 Fee: £195 (£140 for those from educational, government and charitable institutions).

 We offer up to five subsidised places at a reduced rate of £60 per course day to research staff and students within Humanities at The University of Manchester.
 These places are awarded in order of application.
-In some instances, such as for unfunded PhD students, we may be able to offer free or bursary places.

 Please note: This is not guaranteed and is considered on a case-by-case basis.
 Please contact us for more information.